-Positive association between severity of COVID-19 infection and liver injury: a systematic review and meta-Analysis COVID-19 Infection and Liver Injury
+Positive association between severity of COVID-19 infection and liver damage: a systematic review and meta-analysis COVID-19 Infection and Liver Injury

 Gastroenterology and Hepatology from Bed to Bench,